-In an ideal world turf should be laid when the ground is neither water logged or dry, which makes spring and autumn the best times of year.
+It is best to avoid periods of high temperatures or drought.
+The lawn will require a lot of water and additional care and may be dry when delivered.
+This can make turf laying in July and August more challenging.
+In an ideal world turf should be laid when the ground is neither waterlogged or dry.
+This makes spring and autumn the best times of year.

 Dig over the site to about a spade’s depth or a little bit more, and dig in some well-rotted organic matter.
 Allow the ground to settle for a few days or weeks after digging, to ensure that your lawn surface will be level.
 Once you’ve done all this, tread the ground over several times to flatten it fully, and rake it to ensure that the soil is fine to encourage root growth.

 Once your site is absolutely ready, and not before, you can buy your turf (see our online shop for prices).
 Most turf suppliers can supply good quality turf quite quickly, so you can have it delivered within a few days at most.
 Be ready to lay the turf as soon as possible after delivery, as turf is not good kept hanging about.
 For tips on laying your lawn well, take a look at our handy guide to laying turf.

-If you’re laying lawn turf in spring, you also need to be aware that new turf often needs watering over summer, and that you should avoid mowing it for as long as possible.
+If you’re laying lawn turf in spring, you also need to be aware that new turf often needs watering over summer.
+And you should avoid mowing it for as long as possible.
 Mowing before the grass has properly rooted, and allowing the grass to dry out, both stress the plants, and make it harder for the lawn to root properly.
 This is likely to lead to problems later, so is well worth avoiding.